chef/chef-oss-practices/projects/chef-infra-server.md

 # Chef Infra Server Foundation Team

-The Chef Infra Server team is responsible for common libraries and applications used to support the mostly erlang based server products.
-This includes:
+The Chef Infra Server team is responsible for common libraries and applications used to support Chef Infra Server.
-  - Chef Server

 **Slack Channel**: #chef-server